 Flashing coreboot on MacBook Air 5,2 using external SPI programmer

 Recently I ported coreboot on MacBook Air 5,2 (13'' Mid 2012).
-This model has WSON-8 packaged SPI flash chip, and that means you can't just use SOIC-8 clip such as Pomona 5250.
-I will show how to flash it using the J5100 debug connector on the mainboard and SPI adapter.
+This model has WSON-8 packaged SPI flash chip, which means you can't just use SOIC-8 clip such as Pomona 5250.
+I'll show how to flash it using the J5100 debug connector on the mainboard and SPI adapter.

-Open the laptop and find the debug connector on the mainboard:
+Open the laptop and find the debug connector:

-You will need an SPI adapter that plugs into it.
-I used A4052 EasyFlash adapter.
-To use it I also needed 8-pin JST-SH 1.0mm male cable that connects to this adapter's 8-pin header on the other side:
+You'll need an SPI adapter that plugs into it.
+I used A4052 EasyFlash adapter; to use it, you also need 8-pin JST-SH 1.0mm male cable that plugs into this adapter's 8-pin header on the other side:

-Here's the pinout of this adapter, left to right:
+Here's the pinout of the adapter, left to right:

 1 CS 2 3v3 3 MISO 4 Hold (NC) 5 WP (NC) 6 CLK 7 GND 8 MOSI